jribesbonet/adidasCodingChallenge/README.md

 ## How to build/run the itinerary platform.
 ### 1. itinerary-config-server
 This project runs the config server.
 All the properties from each service will be stored and served from this service.
-All properties this config server loads are stored in [this repository](https://github.com/jribesbonet/configserver-properties).
+All properties that config server loads are stored in [this repository](https://github.com/jribesbonet/configserver-properties).
-Project repository can be find in [this repository](https://github.com/jribesbonet/itinerary-config-server)
+Project repository can be find in [here](https://github.com/jribesbonet/itinerary-config-server)

 ##### Build / Run instructions
 To build the binary file and create the docker image, on the path where the project is downloaded execute: